appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/configure-server/monitoring.md

 For more detailed information, you can check the official [Grafana User Management](https://grafana.com/docs/grafana/latest/administration/user-management/) documentation.

-## Disabling the Monitoring Features
+## Disable the Monitoring Services

+The monitoring services have been activated in the default configuration.
+However, you can disable them when you need to and then re-enable them again.

-If you wish to disable monitoring features of the Appcircle server, edit the global.yaml file of your project and set `monitoring.enabled` parameter to `false`.
+If you need to disable the monitoring services of the Appcircle server, edit the `global.yaml` file of your project and set the `monitoring.enabled` parameter to `false`.

 <DowntimeCaution/>